Julian Marley: Early life

-Marley is the only one of Bob Marley's sons born in the UK.
-Marley was raised by his mother, Lucy Pounder, in England and would make frequent trips to Jamaica to visit his brothers.
+Marley was born out of wedlock outside of Bob’s marriage to singer Rita Marley.
+He is the only one of Bob Marley's sons born in the UK.
+Marley was raised by his mother, Lucy Pounder, in England, and travelled frequently to Jamaica to visit his brothers.
 Growing up, he was surrounded by a musical atmosphere, which helped him quickly develop and adapt to the musical lifestyle.
 At an early age, he taught himself how to master the bass, drums, guitar, and keyboards.
 By the age of five, Marley had recorded his first demo at the Marley family home in Kingston, Jamaica.
 While growing up, Marley lived between England and Jamaica and eventually he found himself creating a home base in Miami, Florida where the family owned their own studio called The Lions Den.
 Although Marley was a Jamaican at heart, he is said to credit his British upbringing as a major influence on his music.
-Marley reflects: "I feel privileged to be part of the musical roots that my father, Bob Marley, laid in England.
-I look forward to relate the cultural gifts and musical creations that he has bestowed on me.”
+As Marley reflects: "I feel privileged to be part of the musical roots that my father, Bob Marley, laid in England.
+I look forward to relate the cultural gifts and musical creations that he has bestowed on me."
 In 1993, Marley moved to Jamaica to be closer to his brothers.
 By making that move, it inspired the Marley Brothers to form their own musical path.
 They created the group called the Ghetto Youths Crew which was formed by Julian, Stephen, Damian, and Kymani Marley.
 The project showed to be such a success that the brothers toured the United States for three years.
 Marley, also known as "Ju Ju" Marley will remain a spiritual soul with a musical visionary that he will embark on an international mission.
 Marley stated, "I do not plan the next step, I just continue on with Jah Works and somehow things will just come together naturally that way."